Women’s Health Physiotherapy

 Any video in the list below was produced in line with the Trust’s Covid-19 PPE guidance at the time of filming.

-- Stress urinary incontinence – leakage of urine on coughing, laughing
+- Stress urinary incontinence – leakage of urine on coughing, laughing or excercise

 - Over active bladder (often called “Urgency”) – when you have to suddenly rush to go to the toilet and you sometimes leak before you get there